Niryo/controllerim/README.md

 ### `Controller(componentInstance)`

 Every view should have a controller that extends `Controller`.
 A controller is a plain javascript class that holds an observable state. a controller should contain only a **state** and methods that manipulate the state.
-Make sure to call `super(componentInstance)` from your controller constructor.
+Make sure to call `super(componentInstance)` from your controller constructor, and that you add a `controllerName` prop as a static member of your controller class.
 Every controller exposes `getParentController()` (See bellow for more details).

 * #### state: